d-krupke/cpsat-primer/README.md

 exchangeable objectives.
 It includes fixing the current objective value to prevent degeneration and using the current solution as a hint.

+**Implemented Changes:** We created a member `_objective` to store the current objective function and added methods to set the objective to maximize value or minimize weight.
+We also introduced methods to set the solution as a hint for the next solve which will automatically be called if the `solve` found a feasible solution.
+To not degenerate on previous objectives, we added a method to fix the current objective value based on some ratio.

 ```python
 class MultiObjectiveKnapsackSolver:
     def __init__(self, instance: KnapsackInstance, config: KnapsackSolverConfig):